 However, if because of transformer connections or system connections, this current can’t flow, the flux will contain a third harmonic component which will induce third harmonic voltages in the transformer windings.
 These voltages vary between 5% to 50% of fundamental frequency voltages depending upon the type of transformer used whether core type or shell type respectively.

 With star-star connections, the following systems (Figure 4, 5, 6, and 7) are considered for clear understanding:

 In Figure 4 as the third harmonic component of current does not find a path, a third harmonic component of voltage will, therefore, be present in the line to neutral voltages even though across lines the third harmonic voltage is absent.

-In Figure 5 the third harmonic components of currents do find a path and hence third harmonic component of voltages are absent.
+In Figure 5 the third harmonic component of currents do find a path and hence third harmonic component of voltages are absent.

-In Figure 6 and 7 because of presence of delta winding, the delta connection provides a path for the third harmonic currents required to eliminate the third harmonic voltages.
+In Figures 6 and 7 because of the presence of delta winding, the delta connection provides a path for the third harmonic currents required to eliminate the third harmonic voltages.

 In Figure 6, no third harmonic current will flow in the lines of the system whereas in Figure 7 the flow will depend upon the relative magnitudes of the impedances of the system and the delta winding.

 However, the current is usually small and does not cause much problem with the communication networks.